Pylons/translationstring/docs/pluralization.rst

 Pluralization
 =============

-:func:`internatl.Pluralizer` provides a gettext "plural forms" pluralization service.
+:func:`translationstring.Pluralizer` provides a gettext "plural forms" pluralization service.

 It is called like so: